remememe/Live-Wallpaper/README.md

   Assign a different wallpaper for each day of the week.
   Wallpapers are automatically changed based on the current weekday.

+---

-## Experimental options
+## Transparency settings
-*Deep customization for advanced users (basic CSS knowledge recommended).*
+*Advanced customization may require CSS knowledge.*

 - **Advanced Transparency**
   Define CSS selectors and override theme variables to control transparency.
-  This helps the wallpaper appear behind the interface without making the text hard to read, improving both readability and aesthetics.
+  This helps the wallpaper appear behind the interface without making the text hard to read.
   - Define CSS selectors and override theme variables, for example:
-    - `.theme-dark` → `--background-primary`
+    - `--background-primary`
-    - `.theme-dark` → `--col-bckg-mainpanels`
+    - `--col-bckg-mainpanels`
 - **Custom Background Color**
   - Pick any color to use in the plugin’s styling logic
-  - Quickly reset to default with one click

   > **Note:** The built-in CSS editor has been removed in recent versions of the plugin to prevent accidental overwriting of user styles during updates.
 For full control, please use the snippet method described above.

 - **Modal Background Effects**
-  Customize how modals look when advanced options are enabled.
+  Customize how modals look.
   - Choose from blur, dim, or combined effects
   - Adjust blur intensity and dim opacity with sliders

 ---

 ### Optional: UI-based CSS customization

 If you're looking for a graphical interface to tweak theme/plugin variables, try these community plugins:

 - **Style Settings**
 - **CSS Snippets**

 > **Tip:** You may need to use developer tools (Ctrl + Shift + I) to inspect selectors and variables in your theme.

 ---

 ## Installation

 ## From Git
 1. Download the latest release from the Releases page.
 2. Copy the files `main.js`, `manifest.json`, and `styles.css` to the following directory: